Input 16

 - Connect to the network — Ethernet or WiFi.
 See Connectivity.

-- Magic Provision — read the setup ID and add it in Studio.
+- Magic Provisioning — read the setup ID and add it in Studio.

 - Wire your inputs and outputs — the wiring guide covers buttons, sensors, and the relay outputs.